Rotary Masked Autoencoders are Versatile Learners: Model Details

 Here we describe the components of \method{} in more detail, the normalization techniques we use during various training runs and technologies we use to speed up training.

 \textbf{RMSNorm:} \method{} uses RMSNorm~\cite{DBLP:conf/nips/ZhangS19a}, which is defined as follows:

-where $\mathbf{a}$ is a sequence of token embeddings.
+where $\mathbf{a}$ is a sequence of embeddings, $g_{i}$ is a learned parameter that rescales each $a_{i}\in \mathbf{a}$, and $\epsilon$ is a small value added for numerical stability.
 Notably, RMSNorm does not centre the input $\mathbf{a}$ like LayerNorm~\cite{DBLP:journals/corr/BaKH16} does.
 Re-centring has been shown not to be necessary and removing it saves compute.

 \textbf{Patch Reconstruction:} After passing all \texttt{[MASK]} tokens through the \method{} decoder, we pass the same reconstruction head over all \texttt{[MASK]} tokens to predict the original patch values.
 This head consists of an RMSNorm followed by a linear layer $W^{d_{\text{model}}\times n_{p}}$.